Capital One Venture X Credit Card

 - 10,000 bonus miles every account anniversary (equal to $100 towards travel)

-- Unlimited access to Capital One Lounges and also to 1,300+ Priority Pass lounges internationally + two guest passes (Notably, I verified with Capital One that this is “full” Priority Pass access, meaning that it includes airport restaurant locations like Chase and Citi (and unlike Amex.)
+- Unlimited access to including Capital One Lounges and their Partner Lounge Network including Priority Pass.
+(Notably, I verified with Capital One that this is “full” Priority Pass access, meaning that it includes airport restaurant locations like Chase and Citi (and unlike Amex.)

 - Up to $100 in statement credits for either TSA PreCheck or Global Entry